notsure8x/e2140-unofficial-patch/README.md

 1. Download the latest patch [release](https://github.com/notsure8x/e2140-unofficial-patch/releases).
 2. Extract the archive and/or copy all files (e2140-patch-installer.exe + e2140-unofficial-patch.dll) to Earth 2140 Trilogy installation directory (like "C:/GOG Games/Earth 2140").
 3. Run **e2140-patch-installer.exe** inside Earth 2140 Trilogy directory.
 You should be notified that patching was either successful or failed.
+SKIP THIS STEP IF YOU ARE ALREADY HAVE PREVIOUS PATCH INSTALLED, JUST OVERWRITE PREVIOUS e2140-unofficial-patch.dll FILE AND GO TO STEP 3.
-5. Run the game from the GOG Galaxy client or the desktop shortcut, if you have one.
+4. Run the game from the GOG Galaxy client or the desktop shortcut, if you have one.
 Enjoy AI swarming your base in waves!

 **NOTE 1:** Old save games will not work.
 You either need to load your save game and restart the mission or play the campaign from the beginning.